Yan Gomes Preview, Player Props: Cubs vs. Diamondbacks

-On Thursday, Yan Gomes (.353 slugging percentage in past 10 games, with no homers) and the Chicago Cubs face the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 7:40 PM ET.
+On Friday, Yan Gomes (.313 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 2:20 PM ET.

-In his last game, he racked up three hits (going 3-for-4 with a double and two RBI) against the Giants.

 Yan Gomes Game Info & Props vs. the Diamondbacks